The Tannoy Monitor Gold website

 The blurred colour filter making the camera useless.

-HDMI autoswitch sold under several brand names
+HDMI autoswitch sold under several brand names does not work

-This HDMI autoswitch does not work in many situations as this device does not meet the HDMI standards, that makes it worthless.
+This HDMI autoswitch does not work correctly in many situations as this device does not meet

-Led lamps and the life of 10.000+ hours claimed.
+Led lamps build quality and the life of 10.000+ hours claimed.

 This is a led-lamp cracked and you see the power converter-pcb and the led-pcb with the power leds.